jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 #### Trigger

-The trigger element is how the user interacts to open and close the dropdown.
-Examples include the button that opens the selectable list in a select box.
-Or the text input that users type into in order to search for items in an autocompleter.
+The trigger element is how the user interacts with the dropdown to open and close it.
+One example is the button that opens the selectable list in a select box.

 ## Basic Use Cases